 3. Spice up lunches by adding color and shape diversity.

-According to Warren, this will keep lunches exciting without adding unnecessary calories.
-Try to liven up your shopping list with a variety of different fruits, vegetables, proteins, and grains each week.
+According to Warren, having different colors and shapes will keep lunches exciting without adding unnecessary calories.
+Liven up your shopping list with a variety of different fruits, vegetables, proteins, and grains each week.

 4. Teach by doing.

-Your teen will learn healthy eating habits from you, so lead the way and make healthy decisions in your own meals.
+Your teenager will learn healthy eating habits from you, so lead the way and make healthy decisions in your own meals.
 Actions speak louder than words, as they say.